Skip to nav Skip to content

 Alicia

-The mission of the Marusyk Lab is to understand the development of therapy resistance from eco-evolutionary angle, considering both changes occurring in tumor cells, as well as influences of the tumor microenvironment.
+The mission of the Marusyk Lab is to understand the development of therapy resistance from an eco-evolutionary angle, considering both changes occurring in tumor cells, as well as influences of the tumor microenvironment.
 My research focuses on understanding the evolutionary paths cancer cells take to become resistant to therapeutic agents and exploring ways to prevent this resistance.

 Major Professor: Andriy Marusyk, PhD

-Major Professor: Eric Le-Lau, PhD
+Major Professor: Rotating

 AnnaAnna